mihirsakaria/Real-time-heartbeat-detection/README.md

-# Real time heartbeat detection
+# Average heartbeat detection

+For doit.py
 Detects heartbeat from the video of the face.
 Based on Eulerian Video Magnification